penalara/engineInputGHCFile/schema-doc/ghc-properties-ghcdata-properties-sessions-session-properties-sessionclassrooms-properties-classroomstoassign-refclassroomtoassign.md

 ## classRoomsSetsList

-Identifier name of classroom set, where one classroom could be taken to assign to session.
+Classroom set list where one classroom could be taken to assign to session.

 `classRoomsSetsList`